ryanwilsond/belte/docs/Current/ClassesAndObjects.md

 This is useful for when using types that are normally reified generics in performance critical code.

+Note that template specialization can only be performed in the type in question is defined in the same assembly, or the reference assembly has valid template metadata that can be read from to instantiate it.
+(For example, a DLL compiled with the [*--notemplatemetadata* flag](../Buckle.md#--notemplatemetadata) does not create template metadata so no types from it can be specialized or instantiated unless they only have runtime type template parameters.)

 ## 4.6 Enums

 Enums are value types that contain a list of integral constants.
 Enum field values implicitly start at 0 and count up,